Evan-Tyo/Blog/content/documents/markdown-example.md

 Examples of Markdown elements supported by Hugo.\
 Highlight, Subscript, and Superscript are not supported elements.\
 HTML is supported but is not included on this page.

 ---

-### Markdown
-Markdown is the primary language for formatting the .md files used for these pages.\
-Check out the [Markdown Getting Started](https://www.markdownguide.org/getting-started/) guide for more information.

-> In Hugo we'll mostly be using Markdown.
-However, using HTML is also an option.
-This would allow us to use JavaScript through script tags, use CSS through style tags, handle additional formatting, and more.
-By default, HTML is unavailable but we are able to use other markdown processors in order to enable it.
-I'll include how I did that in a separate post.

-I created a [Markdown Example]({{< ref "markdown-example" >}}) page with examples of markdown formatting.

----